hyosung11/Launch-School/Courses/journal.md

 13:37 Focus and study for a little bit before I have to referee this afternoon.

 13:41 Okay, time to get in the study groove.

+13:53 My legs feels tired as well as my feet.
+I am going to the dinning room table for the next array method.